The-Notebookinator/notebookinator/docs.typ

 === Theme <theme>

-Themes are stored as dictionaries with a set number of fields.
+Themes are stored as dictionaries with the following fields:

 #def-arg(
   "rules",